statamic/docs/content/collections/docs/forms.md

 ## File Uploads

 Sometimes your fans want to show you things they've created, like scissor-cut love letters and innocent selfies with cats.
 No problem!
 File input types to the rescue.
-Inform Statamic you intend to collect files, specify where you'd like the uploads to go, and whether you'd like them to simply be placed in a directory somewhere, or become reusuable Assets.
+Inform Statamic you intend to collect files, specify where you'd like the uploads to go, and whether you'd like them to simply be placed in a directory somewhere, or become reusable Assets.

 First up, add `files="true"` to  your form tag.
 (This will add `enctype="multipart/form-data"` to the generated `<form>` tag.
 That's always so difficult to remember.)